GPS Drawing [Gallery]

 "Whereas traditional skydiving involves mainly falling straight down,

-adding ram-air wings to suits enables skydivers to dramatically reduced their
+enables skydivers to dramatically reduced their

 vertical speed and increase the horizontal.